corshinecorshine/corshinecorshine.github.io/_posts/tryhackme/2022-10-05-Wonderland.md

 -rwsr-sr-x 1 root   root   16816 May 25  2020 teaParty
 ```

-Run the Binary and we receive a message from it
+Run the Binary and we receive a message from it.

 ```terminal
 $ ./teaParty